Scroll to content

 Intent

-Ultimately, we want our children to be able to understand how history applies to them nationally as members of the United Kingdom, and internationally as citizens of the world – but as importantly, also here at Healey.
+Ultimately, we want our learners to understand how history applies to them nationally as members of the United Kingdom, internationally as citizens of the world and locally here at Healey.
 We want them to know that and understand how history is relevant to them and the way they live their lives.
-We want them to enquire of themselves - How did I get here?
+We want them to enquire about themselves - How did I get here?
 How do I fit in with the world in a historic sense?
 How have the different paths of different people led to the community that we have here at Healey JIN School? – and we want them to be able to have the skills and the historical knowledge to be able to answer such questions.

 Implementation

 Children learn History skills and knowledge through many different methods.
 In Key Stage 1, there is an emphasis on visual and hands on learning, through artefacts, museum visits, re-enactments and role plays, as well as immersion in a variety of texts, both fiction and non-fiction.
 History content is often backed up via links to the English curriculum, as it is throughout the school.
-Lower Key Stage 2 additionally invite guest experts into school where relevant , and continue building up their knowledge of chronology, making links to prior learning and enabling children to begin to view events in a wider context and not always necessarily as independent sections of time.
+Lower Key Stage 2 additionally invite guest experts into school where relevant, and continue building up their knowledge of chronology, making links to prior learning and enabling children to begin to view events in a wider context and not always necessarily as independent sections of time.
 Upper Key Stage 2 learn through more independent processes, forming their own research enquiries and looking at how societies have changed over time.
 They have connections with institutions in the community, which reinforces the idea that history is not just a subject taught in school, but something that affects their daily lives.

 Impact